 greenpeace.co.uk | 020 7865 8100 | 0800 269 065

-On site for the sixth consecutive year, Kelli and Jo look forward to welcoming old and new friends to their boutique.
+On site for the seventh consecutive year, Kelli and Jo look forward to welcoming old and new friends to their boutique.
 Come and rummage through the rails in search of glorious one-off treasures.
 Find plenty of clothes, accessories and jewellery with Jo (Hay Does Vintage) and Kelli (Vintage Tramp).

-Mari Thomas Jewellery is an award-winning Welsh designer-jeweller, producing beautiful collections inspired by language and landscape.
+Mari Thomas is an award-winning Welsh designer-jeweller, producing beautiful collections inspired by language and landscape.
 She works in solid sterling silver and gold.
 Designs range from Champagne bubbles to snippets of poetry etched onto the jewellery.

 www.marithomas.com | 01558 660 001

-Visit the Oxfam Bookshop on the festival site – you’ll find it packed with great books, cards and CDs.
+Visit the Oxfam Bookshop on the Festival site – you’ll find it packed with great books, cards and CDs.
 From contemporary fiction to history, cookery to children’s titles, they’ve got it covered.
 Better still, every purchase helps fight poverty now and beat it for good.